roseengineering/rfcascade/README.md

 ```
 -a            : display the network as ABCD matrices
--s            : summarize the network in terms of impedances, stability and gain (dB) values
+-z            : summarize the network in terms of impedance, stability and gain (dB) values
--z            : show matching solutions in impedance
+-m            : show matching solutions in impedance
 -g            : show matching solutions in gamma
 -lmatch       : match with l-section networks
 -stub1        : match with a single shunt stub network